Dimencia/DU-Orbital-Hud/README.md

 **Auto-Land on Gear Down** - Putting down your landing gear sets your hover height to 0, raising it sets it to max.
 Entering a vehicle with gear down sets the height to 0, entering a vehicle with the gear up sets it to max

 **Door/Ramp Automation** - Automatically closes doors/ramps when entering, and opens them when exiting.
-Requires you to link these to the seat.
-Supports only one of each - the slots must be named, respectively, 'door' and 'ramp'
+Requires you to link these to the seat once, and it will remember and relink them each time you configure it afterward.
+No renaming required.

 **(ButtonHUD) Buttons and custom controls** - Custom implementations of virtual joystick and mouse controls, allowing you to use virtual joystick without that disgusting giant circle on your screen.
 Buttons to use many of the features.

+**Atmospheric Package** - Auto-Takeoff, Auto-Land, Altitude Hold, and for Remote Controllers, Follow Mode

 ### Credits